nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/Bluetooth Low Energy Demo Applications Users Guide/topics/usage_with_test_tool_for_connectivity_products_002.md

         ![CM33 sign JSON configuration](../images/json_config.PNG "CM33 sign JSON configuration")

         After configuring the JSON file used for signing the MCU file, a new similar window appears.
-As shown in the [Figure 11](#fig_mmp_tpz_t5b), the window is designed for configuring the *\*.sb3* container.
+As shown in the [Figure](../images/Json_config2.PNG), the window is designed for configuring the *\*.sb3* container.
 This window helps you to configure the encryption key file, the root certificates, and the signing certificates by either drag and dropping or browsing for new files.
 For details on each field of the JSON file, see */Documentation/KW45JsonDescription.pdf* provided with Over the Air Programming tool.

         By default, the JSON is configured for the demo applications to run as shown in the figure below. <br>